specialized806/microsoft-365-docs/microsoft-365/commerce/licenses/manage-license-reservations-vl.md

 > [!NOTE]
 > You don’t need to place an online reservation to renew services you already use.
 Instead, contact your Microsoft partner or seller to renew your existing seats before they expire.
 Renewals don't add more seats or more services.

-## Online services available for license reservations
+## Online services available for License Reservations

 To reduce the risk that customers unintentionally order incorrect or incompatible services, not all Microsoft services are available to reserve in the Microsoft 365 admin center.
 The following list explains the three types of available services:

-1. Standard online services are available to EA customers in the Microsoft 365 admin center volume licensing reservations page.
+1. Standard online services are available to EA customers on the Microsoft 365 admin center volume licensing reservations page.
 2. A second category of services is only available if customers have either a prior purchase or preagreed pricing for that service.
 3. A third category of more complex services isn't configured for online reservation and must be ordered via your Microsoft partner or seller.